vijaymathew/slogan/README.md

     $ slogan

 The last step will land you in the Slogan REPL.
-(If you don't want to install Slogan, you can just run `make' as the current user and launch the REPL by executing `./src/slogan').
+(If you don't want to install Slogan, you can just run 'make' as the current user and launch the REPL by executing './src/slogan').
-For the Slogan compiler to work properly, you have to point the environment variable `SLOGAN_ROOT' to this directory:
+For the Slogan compiler to work properly, you have to point the environment variable 'SLOGAN_ROOT' to this directory:

     $ export SLOGAN_ROOT=/home/me/dir_where_i_checked_out_slogan